'Djillong' local history

 Ron Milligan: local 'historian'.

-Over some years Ron Milligan, who is a long time member of Geelong One Fire Reconciliaiton Group (One Fire), has gathered information and written as well as contributed talks to assist local people to know about and connect with the history of the Wathaurong people during early years of Settlement.
-This has included reasearch about Willem Baa Ni ip and William Buckley.
-The following are pieces of his writing, plus a song Ron has written.
+Over many years Ron Milligan gathered information and wrote as well as contributed talks to assist local people to know about and connect with the history of the Wathaurong people during early years of Settlement.
+This included reasearch about Willem Baa Ni ip and William Buckley.
+The following are pieces of his writing, plus a song Ron wrote.

 Victorian Aboriginal Poulation - a snapshot video